Write a short story in a weekend

 When I've finished, what course can I do next?

-City Lit runs term-long Short story writing courses in the evening and daytime, as well as a range of Writing fiction courses that will teach you essential skills and techniques.
+City Lit runs term-long Short story writing and Writing fiction courses in the evening and daytime, that will teach you essential skills and techniques.
+You may also be interested in learning more about short stories in Reading for writers: the short story.